Anantha-Rao12/Anantha-Rao12.github.io/_pages/resources.md

   - /resume
 ---

+## Quantum Simulators and software (non-exhaustive; highly biased)
+1. <a href="https://qctoolkit.in/" target="_blank"> QSim </a>: A Quantum Computer Simulator Toolkit by IISc and CDAC, India.
+2. <a href="https://qiskit.org/" target="_blank"> Qiskit </a>: IBM's open source quantum software development kit for *most* things quantum.
+3. <a href="https://qutip.org/" target="_blank"> QuTiP</a>: Quantum Toolbox in Python for simulating the dynamics of open quantum systems.

 ## Machine learning and Physics

 1. <a href = "https://drive.google.com/file/d/1D1bL--Zmv0J7n-QEqRvRb3erf5abV1o0/view" target="_blank">The Universe is a generative model</a> by Prof. Lei Wang